equinor/EchoCli/ConvertToEchoModule.md

 replace the above scripts with the following. build will just do a simple module build ready for echo inField. build-client will add the developer client to the build. this can be used if the module will be published on its own app instance.
 The start command wil build and serve the module trough the client provided form echo-cli.

-`PS: we are not ready to run any of there commands yet`
+`PS: we are not ready to run any of these commands yet`

 ```JSON
 {